Jamie Campbell Bower: Health

-Bower has opened up several times about his past struggles with alcoholism and mental health issues.
-In 2019, he said about the recovery: "I'm in recovery, so one of the first things that they teach you when you're in recovery is to be super honest about what it is that you're feeling, like guilt, shame, fear, sadness, whatever it is, the most important thing is, and it's the hardest thing to do, is just express exactly what it is that you're feeling."
-In the same year, he published with Counterfeit the song It Gets Better about it.
-In July 2022, Bower spoke about his sobriety on Twitter and revealed that he had spent time in a mental health hospital.
-Many mental health organizations, such as Turning Point and High Watch Recovery Center, praised Bower for his words.
-In September 2022, he said that he grew up with anxiety and that he used alcohol to relieve fears and insecurities.
-He also stated that during his period of active addiction he suffered from spiritual malady, and that he would never have thought of detoxing at 27.
-In the same year, in an interview with weekly newspaper DLui's la Repubblica, he went into more detail about that, and he told: "The great thing is that healing begins just when you realize that nothing can be controlled, and you start to let go.
+In September 2022, Bower said that he grew up with anxiety and that he used alcohol to relieve his fears and insecurities.
+He also stated that he suffered from what he called "spiritual malady" during addiction, and that he would never have thought of detoxing at the age of 27.
+In an interview with la Repubblica two months later, he said, "The great thing is that healing begins just when you realize that nothing can be controlled, and you start to let go.
 When you understand that by expressing yourself with fragility, instead of worsening, the opinion of others towards you increases, and the knowledge of others also improves.
 I had lost connection with my voice, with beauty, with spirituality."